ogartlan/AR_Drumkit/README.md

 # AR_Drumkit
-Final project for Augmented Reality module in Trinity College Dublin. \
+Final project for Augmented Reality module. \
 Drum kit viewable on a phone

 Developed an augmented reality (AR) platform on Unity (DrumView) that enables drummers and enthusiasts to view and customise drum kits to